gbartholomeu/MyCatsApiChallenge/README.md

 # MyCatsApiChallenge

 **Before we begin, keep in mind this project was developed in MacOS for Docker usage.
-It may have different behavior or may not work on Windows or \*Unix like systems**
+It may have different behavior or may not work on Windows**

 # SRE Challenge - The Cat API challenge
 Develop an application in the programming language of your preference to collect the following information from The Cat API (https://thecatapi.com/):